 Low-Sugar and Gluten-Free Slow Cooker Blueberry Crisp

-(On Fridays I share recipes from the past that have been my personal favorites, and since it’s Mother’s Day Weekend I thought it would be fun to spotlight one of my healthy treats.
+Since it’s Mother’s Day Weekend I thought it would be fun to spotlight one of my healthy treats.
 I’ve made this several times for guests since I posted the recipe last year, and it’s always been a big hit!
-Enjoy, and Happy Mother’s Day to all the moms who read my blog!)
+Enjoy, and Happy Mother’s Day to all the moms who read my blog!

 If you’re a regular follower of this blog I don’t have to tell you that I’m not that much into making desserts, even though I’m getting a pretty decent collection of favorite dessert recipes on my page for Low-Sugar Desserts.
 And If I’m making dessert (only for a special occasion for me), I want it to be low in sugar and gluten-free, and of course it also has to be absolutely delicious or it doesn’t seem worth the bother.